Henrique-PGR/mediacatalog-dynamodb-iam-ec2/README.md

 Author: Will A. Soto — Cloud DevOps Engineer ☁️ Overview

-This project demonstrates three different deployment methods (AWS Console, AWS CLI, and CloudFormation) to implement a secure, read-only DynamoDB architecture accessed from an EC2 instance using an IAM instance profile — with no stored credentials on the server.
+This project demonstrates three different deployment methods (AWS Console, AWS CLI, and CloudFormation) to implement a secure, read-only DynamoDB architecture accessed from an EC2 instance using an IAM instance profile — with no stored credentials on the instance.

 This mirrors real DevOps workflows: